Sign up to our Newsletter

 Whether or not law school is worth the cost will depend on multiple factors, such as your current financial situation, the law school you hope to attend, your career goals after law school, and your lifestyle.

 Before law school, you’ll have to assess whether or not you’re in a position to cover the costs of tuition and personal expenses.
-Depending on where you choose to go to law school-whether it is the school itself, or if you’re applying as an in-state or out-of-state student, the difference in your tuition costs will be drastic.
+Depending on where you choose to go to law school—in-state or out-of-state, private or public—there will be a drastic difference in your tuition costs.

 Ensure you do your research and get the closest estimate of your out-of-pocket costs before you make your final call.